tom192180/Sentiment-Analysis/README.md

 The source codes are provided.
 We used the NLK modules such as space and gensim.
 Also, the sklearn and tensorflow modules are applied.

+# Data
+The data is from the paper 'semeval-2017-tweets_Subtask-A'.
+But the data may be scaled down in the course.
+Therefore, the data is not provided.

 # Result
 The LSTM models performed slightly better than Naïve Bayes accuracy.